 Herbal infusions help reduce testosterone

 Spearmint herbal tea or rather "infusions" have been shown to be useful in the treatment of PCOS hirsutism, even though they are not technically "teas."
 Additionally, licorice infusions may reduce testosterone levels because the enzyme 17-hydroxysteroid dehydrogenase is blocked.
-The drug licorice may also be beneficial for polycystic ovary syndrome and hirsutism, according to further research
+Also the licorice plant may also be beneficial for polycystic ovary syndrome and hirsutism, according to research.

 Benefits of Tea for PCOS

 Here are some benefits of teas for PCOS:

 Most people with PCOS suffer from insulin resistance.
 A meta-analysis of 17 randomized controlled trials suggests tea decreases fasting blood sugar, HbA1c, and fasting insulin levels.
 Green tea also decreased insulin levels in another study.

 PCOS tends to alter the gut microbiome.
 There is even evidence that the gut microbiome plays a role in the development of PCOS.
 The ideal microbiome is unknown, but diet plays a significant role in maintaining it.
 Additionally, drinking tea may help.
 Polyphenols can be found in black and green teas.
 Researchers have found that polyphenols promote the growth of "good" bacteria while decreasing the growth of "bad" bacteria.